 Temperance River State Park

-Be careful all along the Temperance River and stay out of the water above the falls.
-This is a wild section of the river and it can be deadly.
+Be careful all along the Temperance River and stay out of the water above and around the falls.
+This is a wild section of river and it can be deadly.

 Tettegouche State Park

-Don’t forget to check out the other side the park while you are there.
-Illgen Falls, a guest house, and lots of trails await on the hillsides across Highway 61.
+Don’t forget to check out the other side of the park while you are there.
+Illgen Falls, a guest house, and a bunch of trails await on the hillsides across Highway 61.

 Parks along the Saint Croix River and up to Duluth